 Skip to content

-The “use-by” date tells you when the food will become unsafe to eat.
+Use by dates tell us when food will become unsafe to eat.

-• You should not eat the food after this date has passed.
+• You should not eat the food after this date.

-• The use-by date is only valid as long as the food is stored properly, and the packaging is sealed.
-For instance, cooked meats should be stored in a fridge at 5° Celsius or less.
+• The use by date is only correct if food is stored properly and the packaging is sealed.
+For example, cooked meats should be stored in a fridge at 5° Celsius or less.

-The food label will also tell you how long the food will stay safe after opening the packaging.
-Normally, you should eat it within two or three days.
+The food label will also tell us how long the food will stay safe after opening the packaging.
+Normally, you should eat it within 2 or 3 days.

-• This means that the food might begin to lose its flavour and texture after that date, but it would still be safe to eat.
+• It is when food might begin to lose its flavour and texture but it is safe to eat.

-• The “best-before” date will only be valid if you store the food according to the instructions on the label.
+• This date is only correct if food is stored as it says on the label.
 “Store in a cool dry place” or “Keep in the fridge once opened” are common storage instructions.

 Food and drink labels normally include things like: